 - Language in sociocultural context: variations in language use; the social meanings of such variation; "standard" and "non-standard" varieties of English; contexts of language usage

-This course is only available to students enrolled in the Bachelor of Teaching / Bachelor of Early Childhood Studies, Bachelor of Early Childhood Teach or Bachelor of Teaching (Early Childhood and Primary) (Honours) programs.
+This course is only available to students enrolled in the Bachelor of Teaching (Primary)/Bachelor of Early Childhood Studies, Bachelor of Teaching (Early Childhood and Primary) (Honours)

 Online Learning Activity: Online multiple choice assignments